jborza/gba-solitaire/readme.md

 We have either the option of using a linked list to represent the collection of cards in a pile, or just assume there will never be a larger pile than 52 and go with an array as the backing store and a counter.
 With this, at the expense of more memory overhead per pile.
 As there is a known number of piles: unturned and turned card deck, 4 foundations, 7 columns, the total is 2+4+7=13 piles.
 On a 32-bit system, that's at most `13 * (sizeof card*) * CARD_COUNT = 13 * 4 * 52 = 2704` bytes overhead.
 Meh.

-On the other hand, linked lists are a kind of a traditional C structure, so it may also take us there.
+On the other hand, linked lists are a kind of a traditional C structure, so it may be nicer with them.
 Let's see.

 ## Prototyping without graphics

-It might not actually be such a bad idea to implement a commandline solitaire first, then do a graphical interface on top later.

 ### Ncurses

 There's a fine text-user interface library ncurses (new curses) out there.
-If the unicode version `ncursesw` is used, it also supports unicode card symbols, such as ♥♠♣♦.
+Using its Unicode version `ncursesw` we get support for Unicode card symbols, such as ♥♠♣♦.
 That enables us to represent the cards as a fairly human-readable 10♠ or J♥.

 We can introduce helper functions such as `rank_to_charptr` and `suit_to_charptr` that we'll later use to print a card: